More at rubyonrails.org:

-Some features of Action View are tied to Active Record, but that doesn't mean Action View depends on Active Record.
-Action View is an independent package that can be used with any sort of Ruby libraries.
+Action View can make use of Active Model features like to_param and to_partial_path to simplify code.
+That doesn't mean Action View depends on Active Model.
+Action View is an independent package that can be used with any Ruby library.

 $ bin/rails generate scaffold article